Ridge Boosting is Both Robust and Efficient: Introduction

 \subsection{Related literature}

 \textbf{Multiaccuracy and Multicalibration:} Multi-calibration, introduced by \cite{hebert2018multicalibration}, is a refinement of group calibration that requires a predictor to be simultaneously calibrated across a rich collection of (potentially overlapping) subpopulations.
 For a prediction task, calibration requires that among the individuals which receive prediction $f(x) = v$, the true expectation is $v$.
-Variants of the original definition have been studied by a number of works \citep{kim2019multiaccuracy,kim2022universal,deng2023happymap,jung2021moment,gopalan2022low}).
+Variants of the original definition have been studied by a number of works \citep{kim2019multiaccuracy,kim2022universal,deng2023happymap,jung2021moment,gopalan2022low}.
 Multiaccuracy \citep{kim2019multiaccuracy} is a weaker version of multi-calibration: it weakens multi-calibration by removing conditioning on the predicted values.
 Both concepts strengthen classical group fairness by ensuring fine-grained predictive accuracy without sacrificing overall performance.
-The multiaccuracy criterion is a special case of DRO \citep{hastings2024taking}. \cite{long2025kernel} consider boosting over an RKHS to achieve multiaccuracy, but for classification.
+The multiaccuracy criterion is a special case of DRO \citep{hastings2024taking}.
+The link between multicalibration and boosting is discussed extensively in \cite{globus2023multicalibration}. \cite{long2025kernel} consider boosting over an RKHS to achieve multiaccuracy, but for classification.
 It would be interesting to see whether or not we could extend our result to their setting.